Alexx882/yapl-mj-compiler/docs/README_CA5.md

 ### Notes
 We used the provided target `eval-all-codegen` to test our code with the new provided test files, as well as `eval-all` for the previous tests.
+Unfortunately, one of the old test files (parser/test13) still does not pass, as it uses an array length operator directly on the return value of a procedure.
+This is not allowed in the given syntax.